taion809/mentor-app/README.md

 $ vagrant up

 This will start the vagrant instance for you.
-You can have both running at the same time without any issues.
 To access the web server on either you will need to open your browser and go to:

 http://localhost:8080/
 OR